 Do you know how the National Curriculum affects preschool children?
-In a recent cover page article in the West Australian, Teaching three Rs urged for pre-school, a case was made for teaching academic concepts to children before they reach primary school.
+In a recent cover page article in The West Australian newspaper, a case was made for teaching academic concepts to children before they reach primary school.
 Understandably, both parents and teachers are concerned about what this means for them and the children in their care.
+In this article, we outline some of the “Purposeful Learning Programs” required in early childhood.

 Challenges under the National Curriculum